aconzatti/pandora/README.md

 # Generic REST and GraphQL API

-Generic project that provides a initial environment and convention patterns
+Generic learn project that provides a initial environment and patterns

 &nbsp;
 # Requirements